Rewire. Rewrite. Live on your terms.

 Let’s get this out of the way—you’re going to die.

-But at some point, your heart’s going to clock out, your browser tabs will stay open forever, and someone else will inherit your coffee mug collection.
+But at some point, your heart’s going to clock out, your browser tabs stay open forever, and someone else inherits your coffee mug collection.

 Hagakure-person-holding-coffee-cup